wildfly-extras/wildfly-camel-book/javaee/jms.md

 The WildFly [messaging subsystem](https://docs.jboss.org/author/display/WFLY8/Messaging+configuration) can be configured from within the standard WildFly XML configuration files, standalone.xml or domain.xml.

-For the examples that follow we use the embedded HornetQ in memory instance.
+For the examples that follow we use the embedded ActiveMQ Artemis in memory instance.
 We first configure a new JMS queue on the messaging subsystem by adding the following XML configuration to the jms-destinations section.
 ```xml
 <jms-queue name="WildFlyCamelQueue">
   <entry name="java:/jms/queue/WildFlyCamelQueue"/>